-- (1) A sight-proof fence shall be constructed around the entire site. - (2) The fence shall be between 5 and 7 feet in height and made of masonry, wrought iron, or other durable material. - (3) Sight-proof requirements may be replaced with different forms of fencing (i.e., wrought iron), if a minimum buffer yard type "A" is located between the fence and the property line. - ⇔ see Art.
+- (1) A sight-proof fence shall be constructed around the entire site. - (2) The fence shall be between 5 and 7 feet in height and made of masonry, wrought iron, or other durable material. - (3) Sight-proof requirements may be replaced with different forms of fencing (i.e., wrought iron), if a minimum buffer yard type "A" is located between the fence and the property line. - $\Leftrightarrow$ see Art.
 3, § 89-36(g) for buffer requirements - (d) Required landscape strip.
 A landscape strip is required within any required setback as follows:

-Location Minimum width
+Minimum width

-Front setback 20 feet
+20 feet

-Side setback 5 feet
+5 feet

-Rear setback 10 feet
+10 feet

-- (1) The landscape strip shall consist only of lawns, trees, or shrubbery, and any driveways required for access to the property. - (2) No structure of any kind is permitted within the required landscape strip.
+- (1) The landscape strip shall consist only of lawns, trees, or shrubbery, and any driveways required for access to the property. - (2) No structure of any kind is permitted within the required landscape strip. - (e) Circulation.

-(e) Circulation.
 The site shall have direct access to an arterial or collector street.